- Faculty & Staff

 About the Area:

-Each flute student at Fredonia experiences his/her own individualized instruction, with the selection of studies and repertoire especially designed to meet the flutist’s unique needs.
-Lessons are a journey and collaboration between the teacher and student, so that personal wishes for repertoire or genre are honored, while balance, continuity and overall knowledge is assured.
-It is a teacher’s privilege and duty to nurture the student, both as a musician and as a person.
-Dr. Susan Royal and Ms. Marlene Witnauer strive to encourage excellence with an enthusiastic, positive approach.
+Each flutist at Fredonia experiences his/her own individualized instruction, with the selection of studies and repertoire especially designed to meet unique needs.
+While the focus of each lesson is largely on finding the heart of the music, in order to express the musical ideas with ease, we examine all parameters and perspectives of music, exploring music theory, music history, tone, technique, rhythm, and style.
+Other areas of study include orchestral excerpts, modern techniques, Baroque ornamentation, improvisation, and sometimes beatboxing!
+Lessons are a journey and collaboration between teacher and student, so specific requests for repertoire or genre are honored, while balance, continuity, and comprehensive knowledge is assured.
+It is a teacher's privilege and duty to nurture the student, both as a musician and as a person.
+Dr. Susan Royal and Professor Marlene Witnauer strive to encourage excellence with an enthusiastic, positive approach.

-In addition to lessons, flutists perform in Flutasia, the Fredonia Flute Ensemble, which features flute trios and quartets, as well as full ensemble works with piccolo, alto, and bass flute, sometimes accompanied by string bass, percussion, piano, dancers (or fog machine!).
-The members perform a wide variety of repertoire, one-on-a-part, and learn the art of ensemble playing.
+In addition to lessons, flutists perform in Flutasia, Fredonia's fabulous flute ensemble, which features flute quartets and trios, as well as larger ensemble works with piccolo, alto, standard, and bass flute.
+Occasionally, Flutasia collaborates with players on string bass, percussion, African drums, piano, voice, dancers, or narrators.
+The members perform a wide variety of repertoire, one-on-a-part, while learning the art of ensemble playing.
+Fredonia owns two alto flutes and a bass flute, so the opportunity to explore and specialize on the larger flutes is open to the whole studio.